Projected branes as platforms for crystalline, superconducting, and higher-order topological phases: Projected Topological Superconductor

 In order to expose the translationally active nature of such a weak TSC phase, we repeat the entire computation of the local weak topological marker by setting $k_y=\pi/a$ in $H_{\rm BdG}(\vec k)$.
-In this case, the local weak topological marker is quantized to $+1$ in the same weak TSC phase on majority of the sites within the branes, confirming that the inversion of the BdG band occurs simultaneously at the $\Gamma$ and ${\rm M}$ points of the parent square lattice BZ, thereby yielding a net zero Chern number.
+In this case, the local weak topological marker is quantized to $+1$ in the same weak TSC phase on majority of the sites within the branes, confirming that the inversion of the BdG bands occur simultaneously at the $\Gamma$ and $M$ points of the parent square lattice BZ, thereby yielding a net zero Chern number.
 But, for the trivial paired state such an invariant is always pinned to zero.
 These outcomes are also shown in Fig.~\ref{fig:weak-topo-local-marker}.
+Notice that during the computation of the weak topological invariant the $x$-directional one-dimensional (1D) chains remain decoupled in the $y$ direction, as $k_y$ is a good quantum number.
+Still, we need to begin with a two-dimensional lattice with no coupling in the $y$ direction on which $k_y$ is treated as a parameter, as the lattice sites constituting the projected branes reside at different $x$ coordinates, depending on the value of $y$ (because the slope of the Fibonnaci chain or its rational approximant is nonzero).
+We impose periodic boundary condition in the $x$ direction, while the notion of any boundary condition in the $y$ direction is moot since there is no coupling in the $y$ direction.
 Next, we promote the responses of both strong and weak TSCs to dislocation lattice defects.